fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 #    rxdart: 0.20
 ---

 The following article discusses patterns that I have found exceptionally useful when implementing Firebase User Authentication and Firestore in Flutter.
-In particular, the [Provider](https://pub.dev/packages/provider) provides an excellent solution for sharing and managing streams with minimal boilerplate.
+In particular, the [Provider](https://pub.dev/packages/provider) provide an excellent solution for sharing and managing streams with minimal boilerplate.
 However, to take full advantage of this package you must deserialize your raw data to a Dart class.

 If you are building a major project with Flutter & Firebase, consider enrolling in the [Full Flutter Firebase Course](/courses/flutter-firebase/).